 Biodiversity Net Gain (BNG) in Summary

 The principle of seeking biodiversity net gain has been part of national and local planning policy for some years.
-However, the forthcoming Environment Bill (2019-21) will make BNG a requirement of planning permissions in England; a mandatory 10% net gain threshold is proposed.
-A two-year implementation period is anticipated, with mandatory BNG likely to come into force around 2023.
+However, the forthcoming Environment Bill will make BNG a requirement of planning permissions in England; a mandatory 10% net gain threshold is proposed.
+A two-year implementation period is anticipated, with mandatory BNG likely to come into force around the end of 2023.

 Whilst BNG concepts aren’t new and the requirement to deliver BNG is already present in some emerging and adopted local plans, developers are still getting used to the implications of delivering 10% net gain and how this can affect developable area and viability.

-CSA have considerable experience with biodiversity net gain, dating back to the piloting of biodiversity offsetting, the original Defra Metric, the Warwickshire Calculator and now Natural England’s Metric 2.0.
+CSA have considerable experience with biodiversity net gain, dating back to the piloting of biodiversity offsetting, the original Defra Metric, the Warwickshire Calculator, Beta Metric 2.0 and now Natural England’s Metric 3.0.
 We are here to help, so please give us a call, or get our free guide here.
 With ecology, landscape and urban design services in-house we are extremely well-placed to assess BNG and advise on the best approach.

 Biodiversity Gain Objective

 Under the forthcoming bill, planning permission will be subject to a condition to secure the ‘biodiversity gain objective’.
 This objective is met when the biodiversity value of the proposal exceeds the pre-development value of the site.
 This is currently set at 10%, but subject to review by the Secretary of State.
 This Biodiversity Value is calculated as:

 - The post-development biodiversity value of the onsite habitat;